COVID-19 pandemic in Namibia

 As of September 2020, Namibia was within the top 18 number of countries with the most COVID-19 cases reported in Africa.
-Although Erongo lead with the most cases and deaths, Khomas region started to experience a community outbreak and numbers rose exponentially to match that of Erongo.
+Although Erongo led with the most cases and deaths, Khomas Region started to experience a community outbreak, and numbers rose exponentially to match that of Erongo.
 In mid-September, most restrictions were lifted after a significant decrease in daily cases.

 Background

 On 12 January 2020, the World Health Organization (WHO) confirmed that a novel coronavirus was the cause of a respiratory illness in a cluster of people in Wuhan City, Hubei Province, China, which was reported to the WHO on 31 December 2019.

 The case fatality ratio for COVID-19 has been much lower than SARS of 2003, but the transmission has been significantly greater, with a significant total death toll.